liip/drifter/docs/roles/others.rst

 RMT - Release Management Tool
 =============================

 Install RMT in the box.
-Once done you can use it on the shell by running ``RMT`` For more info on usage, go to https://github.com/liip/RMT#usage
+Once done you must run `php /home/vagrant/.config/composer/vendor/liip/rmt/RMT` to init it for your project.
+Then for the next steps go to https://github.com/liip/RMT#usage

 Redis
 =====